brendankellyODG/opendatagroup.github.io/Product Manuals/C Model Runner/index.md

 ### Avro format

-The FASTSCORE_FMT_AVRO format indicate that the value contains data decoded using Avro binary encoding.
+The fastscore_FMT_AVRO format indicate that the value contains data decoded using Avro binary encoding.
 The C runner uses the standard C Avro library for handling such data.
 The `avro` field of the `fastscore_value_t` struct contains a value of type `avro_value_t`.
 See the Avro